 Major equipment in the SMASH lab includes a 40 channel data acquisition, MTS 110 kip servo hydraulic actuator, four 600 kip, 12 inch stroke rams and all required hydraulic pumps.
 A refurbished Tinius Olsen 300 kip universal testing frame and several displacement sensors for use during destructive testing are also frequently used for projects at the SMASH Lab.

 Research performed at the SMASH Lab covers a wide range of topics relating to both structures and materials.
 Recent research projects at the SMASH Lab have explored topics from lateral buckling of open-web joists to composite action of prestressed concrete sandwich wall panels.
+The SMASH Lab is IAS Accredited for the Modified Base Test method for open-web joists supporting standing seam roof systems.

 Please contact any of the following people to get more information: